ehayoz/Gotthard-Traffic-Jam/README.md

 ## General Introduction

 Traffic is something every one of us faces in daily life.
-We want to model the traffic situation in front of the Gotthard-Strassentunnel at Göschnenen/UR.
+We want to model the traffic situation in front of the "Gotthard-Strassentunnel Nord" at Göschenenen/UR.
 A further goal would be to optimize the current situation.

 ## The Model